Why Canonical Tags Matter More in AI Search

 How Do You Audit and Fix Duplicate Content for AI Search?

-This process has five phases, from discovery to validation.
-Follow these steps sequentially to ensure no duplicates are missed.
+This process has five phases, from discovery to ongoing validation.
+Follow them sequentially to ensure no duplicates are missed.

-First, identify all instances of duplicate content within your own domain.
+Start by identifying every instance of duplicate content on your own domain.

 Step 1: Crawl Your Website

-Launch Screaming Frog and run a full crawl of your domain to create a complete inventory of all accessible pages and their metadata.
+Launch a website crawling tool and run a full crawl of your domain to create a complete inventory of all accessible pages, their title tags, meta descriptions, H1 tags, and URL structures.

 Step 2: Analyze Duplicate Metadata

-Use Screaming Frog’s “Bulk Export” to export all page titles, meta descriptions, and H1 tags.
-Sort them in a spreadsheet to identify pages sharing identical or nearly identical text.
+Use the crawler’s bulk export feature to export all page titles, meta descriptions, and H1 tags.
+Sort them in a spreadsheet to identify pages sharing identical or near-identical text.
+Pay particular attention to e-commerce product pages, which frequently share boilerplate descriptions across color or size variants.

 Step 3: Detect Near-Duplicate Content